Most people do not realize their paycheck is at risk until the deductions begin.

 Fortunately, most people can avoid a tax levy on their paycheck by taking action before things get to that point.

-Remember that if you’re ever receiving notices from the IRS, don’t ignore them!
+Remember that if you are ever receiving notices from the IRS, do not ignore them!
 Contact a tax attorney right away to stop things in their tracks.

-In order for the IRS to have the legal right the garnish your wages, several things must first occur:
+In order for the IRS to have the legal right to garnish your wages, several things must first occur:

-If you don’t respond to the final notice, the IRS has the right to start garnishing your wages after 30 days.
-It’s important to note that there are some exceptions.
+If you do not respond to the final notice, the IRS has the right to start garnishing your wages after 30 days.
+It is important to note that there are some exceptions.

 What Can the IRS Levy?